-Five Tips for Making Distance Learning Workable for All
+Five Tips for Making Learning At Home Workable for All

 Keeping a schedule can help children with distance learning.
 You might not do everything like the teacher, but having a set location and time for school helps.
 Check this post out for other survival tips.